 Our traditional fundraising is back in full gear with the Thanksgiving Day Turkey Trot and the Hartford 5K events becoming active and effective fundraising venues for us again.
-In addition, the Valley of Bridgeport's Annual December Holiday Party in Branford has continued to be a holiday bright light and has been a great success three years running.
-Illustrious Brother Jack Farkas continues to throw some of the best parties in the Masonic Universe:}
+In addition, the Valley of Bridgeport's Annual December Holiday Party and fund raising auction in Branford has continued to be a holiday bright light and has been a great success three years running.

 I must acknowledge the continuing and ever creative efforts of Illustrious Brother David Sharkis, 33°, who is finding new havens and involvements for the CDC nationally.
-I must also, as always, extend kudos to our State Management, Center Director Cheryl Sharkis, and Co- Directors Connie Voight and Dawn Valentini, as well as all of the Tutors and Tutor Scholars who diligently and effectively deliver the services that will enable our charges to overcome their individual challenges and enable them to help become fully involved citizens who can rely on themselves to achieve a better life.

-I urge everyone here to please support and participate in our next upcoming fund raiser - specifically the Dyslexia Walk, on Sunday, October 1st 2023, which kicks off at the Waterbury Masonic Temple at noon that day.
+I must also, as always, extend kudos to our State Management, Center Director Cheryl Sharkis, and Co-Directors Connie and Paula, as well as all of the Tutors and Tutor Scholars who selflessly deliver the services that will enable our students to overcome their reading difficulties and lay open to them the promise of fully involved academic and career paths with which they can help themselves, and our society.
+By being effective participants through competent reading skills, many challenges which would have otherwise stymied their progress in life can be and have been overcome.
+This yields a better society for all of us as they now are on a position to fully participate and contribute to the Nation.
+Again, I urge everyone here to please support and participate in our next upcoming fund raiser - specifically the Dyslexia Walk, on Sunday, October 6 2024, which begins at the Waterbury Masonic Temple at noon that day.

-In conclusion, I want to thank each and every one of you for helping our Dyslexia Centers so that we may help kids emerge from a morass of frustration to an active and fully participating existence in our society.
-The ability to read greatly enhances the chances that our charges will eventually not only savor the ability to read, but that they will become fully independent and successful in their life's endeavors.
+In conclusion, I want to extend heartfelt thanks to each and every one of you for helping our Dyslexia Centers so that we may help the next generation to do better and to accomplish more than otherwise possible.
 May the G.A.O.T.
 U. bless you all!

-Fiat Lux, John A. Amarilios, 33°, MSA, Chairman, Board of Governors Connecticut Children's Dyslexia Centers
+Fiat Lux, John A. Amarilios, 33, MSA Chairman, Board of Governors Connecticut Children's Dyslexia Centers